ESP-Testing/PaperMCPluginTemplate/README.md

 ## Credits

 * Kudos to Oracle for the Eclipse IDE and Apache for Maven.
-* Thank you to the Bukkit and Spigot communities for providing a better Minecraft server wrapper
+* Thank you to the Bukkit and PaperMC communities for providing a better Minecraft server wrapper

 ## License